 Since you now know the fundamental differences between automation and robotics, you may be wondering which you need for your business or personal life.
 You may also be curious about their uses in the field, too.
 Remember that, although they each have distinct operations, both require products and services for safety and handling.
 For instance, any tech with cords or wires should have protective coverings that prevent wear and damage.

-If you want to invest in one or both of these technologies, you’ll want to ask yourself some questions:
+If you want to invest in one or both of automation and robotics, you’ll want to ask yourself some questions:

 - Do you have repetitive, time-consuming tasks?

 - Are your tasks more physical or virtual?

 For starters, automation and robotics can both help boost productivity, reduce repetitive tasks, improve maintenance, and work toward generating more profit.
 However, they each excel in different areas.